Reservoir Transformers: Introduction

 One way to think of such layers is as ``reservoirs'' \citep{Lukovsevivcius:2009reservoir}, where a highly non-linear high-dimensional black box representation is provided to a lightweight ``readout'' network, as in echo state networks \citep{Jaeger:2003echostate} and liquid state machines \citep{Maass:2002lsm}.
 The benefit of such an approach is that the reservoir has fixed parameters and is computationally efficient, as it can be pre-computed and does not (necessarily) require backpropagation.

-In NLP, \cite{Wieting:2019notraining} showed that random sentence encoders present a strong baseline for text classification, with subsequent work showing applications in a variety of NLP tasks~\citep{Enguehard:2019neurallanguagepriors,Garg:2020echostatenmt,Pilault:2020impressive}.
+In NLP, \newcite{Wieting:2019notraining} showed that random sentence encoders present a strong baseline for text classification, with subsequent work showing applications in a variety of tasks from summarization to machine translation~\citep{Enguehard:2019neurallanguagepriors,Garg:2020echostatenmt,Pilault:2020impressive}.
 To our knowledge, this work is the first to examine this phenomenon in transformers, and the first to recursively alternate reservoirs with subsequent transformer layers acting as readout functions.
 We introduce ``reservoir transformers'', wherein fixed random reservoir layers are interspersed with regular updateable transformer layers.
-The goal of this work is not necessarily to set a new state of the art, but to put our understanding of transformer models on a more solid footing by providing empirical evidence of their capabilities even when some of their parameters are fixed.
+The goal of this work is to put our understanding of transformer models on a more solid footing by providing empirical evidence of their capabilities even when some of their parameters are fixed.
 Our contributions are as follows:

-\begin{itemize} \item We introduce a new \emph{area under the convergence curve} metric for measuring performance-efficiency trade-offs, and show that replacing regular transformer layers with reservoir layers leads to better results on that metric. \item We show that the addition of reservoir layers in fact leads to improved test set generalization on a variety of tasks in a variety of settings. \item We show that pre-trained masked language modelling architectures like BERT and RoBERTa \citep{Liu:2019roberta} can benefit from having some of their layers frozen, both during pre-training as well as when fine-tuning on downstream tasks. \item In addition, we experiment with different types of reservoir layers, including convolutional and recurrent neural network-based ones.
-We also show empirical evidence that the backward pass can be entirely skipped by approximating top-layer gradients using an approach we call \emph{backskipping}, with a relatively small sacrifice in performance. \end{itemize}
+\begin{itemize} \item We introduce a \emph{area under the convergence curve} metric for measuring performance-efficiency trade-offs, and show that replacing regular transformer layers with reservoir layers leads to improvements. \item We show that the addition of reservoir layers leads to improved test set generalization on a variety of tasks in a variety of settings. \item We show that pre-trained masked language modelling architectures like BERT and RoBERTa \citep{Liu:2019roberta} can benefit from having some of their layers frozen, both during pre-training as well as when fine-tuning on downstream tasks. \item We experiment with different types of reservoir layers, including convolutional and recurrent neural network-based ones. \item We show empirical evidence that the backward pass can be skipped \emph{in its entirety} by approximating upstream gradients using an approach we call \emph{backskipping}, which can reduce the training compute further without sacrificing performance. \end{itemize}